Cyber challenges for schools

 Who is Hacktivate for?

-Hacktivate is aimed at students who want to tackle real-world cybersecurity challenges in a safe, structured way.
-We're targeting students aged about 11 through 19, but there's no firm age limit – you're the teacher and you know your students, so if you have a group of older students at university we'd love to have you using Hacktivate.
+Hacktivate is aimed at students who want to tackle real-world cyber challenges in a safe, structured way.
+We're targeting students aged about 11 through 21, but there's no firm age limit – you're the teacher and you know your students, so if you have a group of older students at university we'd love to have you using Hacktivate.

 How does Hacktivate make money if it's free?

 It doesn't!
 Hacktivate has no adverts, has no sponsorship, has no subscription pricing, and indeed has no way to make money.
-That's because it's not designed to make money, it's just here to help more students enjoy cybersecurity.
+That's because it's not designed to make money, it's just here to help more students learn key cyber skills such as security, cryptography, and coding.

 What controls do I have over students and teams?